 Rapid Response requires your group to be quick and constantly keeping an eye on what the abortion industry is up to on your campus and in your community.
 If you find out that an abortion advocate is coming to your campus (Gloria Steinem, Cecile Richards, Wendy Davis), you need to send a pro-life presence there.
 If your school hosts a “Real Sex Week” it is your job to counter with the truth and alternatives.

 The pillar of “Supportive Services” aims to provide resources directly to those targeted and affected by abortion so that students can choose life for their children and pursue a hopeful future for their families.
-“Supportive Services” projects address both serving the needs of individual pregnant and parenting students and actively supporting local life-affirming organizations (e.g. pregnancy resource centers, adoption agencies, maternity homes).
+“Supportive Services” projects address both serving the needs of individual pregnant and parenting students and actively supporting local life-affirming organizations (e.g. pregnancy help organizations, adoption agencies, maternity homes).

 In support of local life-affirming organizations, student groups become their advocates on campus by advertising these center’s resources, inviting centers onto campus to speak, organizing donation drives, and volunteering at the center’s events.
 “Supportive Services” is facilitated through our two levels of the Pregnant on Campus Initiative– Building a Better Future (high school) and Pregnant on Campus (college).